Get a quote

 Damage to HVAC units is typically covered in one of two coverage parts in home insurance.
 These are:

-If your HVAC system is considered part of the home, then it’s likely covered by dwelling coverage.
-If you have a portable unit, then it probably falls under your personal property coverage.
+If your HVAC system is considered part of the home, then your dwelling coverage kicks in when the system is damaged.
+Portable units are more likely to fall under your personal property coverage.

 Let’s say a direct lightning strike fries your central AC unit.
 In that case, there’s a good chance your insurance will pay to repair or replace it.
 That’s because lightning damage is covered by most standard home insurance policies.